-Each employee will need to complete a W-4VT, Employee’s Withholding Allowance Certificate in order to calculate their Vermont Income Tax Withholding.
-The form will help them determine the number of allowances to take.
-Form W-4VT was updated in January of 2019 and even employees who have recently updated their W-4s should make sure that they have completed the most recent version of the W-4VT.
-Here are some frequently asked questions about Vermont employee's withholding allowance certificates.
+Employers should request that each employee complete a W-4VT, Employee’s Withholding Allowance Certificate, in addition to a federal Form W-4, so that the employer may correctly calculate their Vermont Income Tax Withholding.
+The form will help employees determine the number of allowances to take.
+Even employees who have recently updated their W-4s should make sure that they have completed the most recent version of the W-4VT.
+Read our frequently asked questions about Vermont employees' withholding allowance certificates to learn more.

 Payments for Tax Withheld

 - Generally, your payment frequency will mirror your federal payment frequency; for example, if you are required to pay your Federal Withholding Tax semi-weekly, you are required to pay the Vermont Withholding Tax semi-weekly.

 - You should pay the tax when you file Form WHT-436, Quarterly Withholding Reconciliation (see below):

 Monthly Payment Frequency

 - You must pay withholding tax for the month by the 25th day of the following month.
 (Exception: January’s payment is due the 23rd day of February but extended to the following Monday if the 23rd occurs on a weekend).
 For example, withholding tax for the month of June must be paid by July 25.
 You should pay the first and second months by their due dates, as stated above.
 The third payment should be made when you file Form WHT-436, Quarterly Withholding Reconciliation.

 Semiweekly Payment Frequency

 - Tax withheld for pay dates on Wednesday, Thursday, or Friday is due the following Wednesday.
 Tax withheld for all other pay dates is due the following Friday.
 The due date for payments will not usually coincide with the due date for Form WHT-436, Quarterly Withholding Reconciliation.